gabrielpadron/proto-terminal/README.md

 # Proto-terminal

-This is a terminal prototype implemented in C as a homework assignment for the Operating Systems course.
+This is a terminal prototype implemented in C as a project for the Operating Systems course.
 The program provides a command-line interface where users can enter commands to interact with the operating system.

 ## Features
 The shell program supports the following features: